-Posted on November 15, 2012 in Family Medicine, Internal Medicine, Women's Health, Pediatrics, General News, Orthopedics, Podiatry, Neuromusculoskeletal Medicine, Hospitalist
+Posted on November 15, 2012 in Family Medicine, Internal Medicine, Women's Health, Pediatrics, Orthopedics, General News, Podiatry, Neuromusculoskeletal Medicine, Hospitalist by Authoring information

 The Orlando Sentinel recently ran a story about the pending purchase of Physician Associates by Orlando Health.
 The story was somewhat inflammatory and has resulted in many questions and concerns from our patients.
 Please allow me to provide you with accurate information regarding the impact the purchase would have on you and your family.